 We administer higher council rate caps, produce council compliance reports and conduct inquiries and reviews that promote sustainable outcomes for councils and the community.

-View information on the higher cap applications we receive and whether we have accepted or rejected those applications.
+View information on the higher cap applications we receive and our decisions to accept or reject those applications.

 View research and findings that promote the long-term interests of ratepayers.